camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 apache2ctl
 ~~~~~~~~~~

-On RedHat the commands hasn't the '2'!
+On RedHat the command hasn't the '2'!
 Then in your ``<package>.mk`` add::

     APACHE_GRACEFUL = /usr/sbin/apachectl graceful